toucansites/website/contents/docs/[03]content-management/[02]content-types/index.md

 ## Queries

-Toucan allows content types to form relations with each other.
-In some cases, it may be useful to fetch related data when rendering a page.
-For example, displaying all posts written by a specific author on an author detail page.
-This can be done using queries.
+Since relations in Toucan are _always_ one-way, you cannot automatically access related objects in both directions.
+Queries solve this problem by letting you fetch related items from the opposite direction.

+For example, if a post references an author, you can use a query on the author type to get all posts written by that author.
+This makes it easy to display collections of related content, even when the relationship is only defined in one place.

 ```yaml
 id: author